Skip to main content

 The difference is rooted in far more than changes in architectural taste.
 The monuments, the paintings, the names of the buildings and playing fields at the Naval Academy commemorate men who were at the forefront of an independent America’s impact on the world, from the sailors who challenged imperial Britain in the Revolution to the men who catapulted the nation to international power in the Spanish-American War to the admirals of World War II, who commanded the mightiest fleets ever seen on the oceans.
 Few schools owe as much to history—and to historians—as Annapolis.

 The heart of the Academy is Tecumseh Court, the wide plaza before Bancroft Hall.
-Here is where the brigade of midshipmen assembles for noon formation on every day when the temperature is above fifty-five degrees.
+Here is where the brigade of midshipmen assembles for noon formation on every day when the temperature is above 55 degrees.
 The Hall itself, known as “Mother B” to the midshipmen, is the world’s largest dormitory.
-It houses all forty-six hundred members of the brigade, many uncomfortably living three to a room while they await a long-promised forty-five-million-dollar expansion that will make Mother B even more immense.
-She currently boasts thirty-three acres of floor space and 4.8 miles of corridors.
+It houses all 4600 members of the brigade, many uncomfortably living three to a room while they await a long-promised forty-five-million-dollar expansion that will make Mother B even more immense.
+It currently has 33 acres of floor space and 4.8 miles of corridors.

-This ultimate Grand Hotel (though the midshipmen wouldn’t call it that) is named after George Bancroft, the nineteenth-century historian who as Secretary of the Navy under President James K. Polk founded the Naval Academy virtually single-handedly.
-A half-dozen previous Secretaries had urged the institution on Congress, but a pinchpenny philosophy and opposition within the Navy combined to frustrate them.
+This ultimate Grand Hotel (though the midshipmen wouldn’t call it that) is named after George Bancroft, the 19th-century historian who, as Secretary of the Navy under James K. Polk, founded the Naval Academy virtually single-handedly.
+A half-dozen previous Secretaries had urged the institution on Congress, but a pinch-penny philosophy and opposition within the Navy combined to frustrate them.
 Bancroft outmaneuvered everybody by persuading the Secretary of War to let him have the abandoned Fort Severn, on the eastern edge of Annapolis, for nothing.
-Then he fired most of the twenty-five schoolmasters the Navy had hired to teach midshipmen afloat and converted their salaries into a budget for the “Naval School.”
-Congress, delighted by such painless funding, approved, and fifty-six midshipmen arrived at Annapolis in the fall of 1845 to launch the experiment.
+Then, he fired most of the twenty-five schoolmasters the Navy had hired to teach midshipmen afloat and converted their salaries into a budget for the “Naval School.”
+Congress, delighted by such painless funding, approved, and 55 midshipmen arrived at Annapolis in the fall of 1845 to launch the experiment.

 In contrast, the French educated their future naval officers in schools on land.
 Most early American naval commanders favored the British system; after all, the Royal Navy regularly thrashed the French.
 Were it not for Bancroft the Navy would have backed educating midshipmen afloat until doomsday.